BranchMetrics/android-branch-deep-linking-attribution/README.md

 This is often caused by a Proguard bug with optimization.
 Please try to use the latest Proguard version or disable Proguard optimisation by setting `-dontoptimize` option

 ### Proguard warning or errors with `appindexing` module
-Branch SDK has optional dependencies on Firebase app indexing and Android install referrer classes to provide new Firebase content listing features and support new Android install referrer library.
+Branch SDK has optional dependency on Firebase app indexing to provide new Firebase content listing features.
 This may cause a proguard warning depending on your proguard settings.
-Please add the following to your proguard file to solve this issue `-dontwarn com.google.firebase.appindexing.**` `-dontwarn com.android.installreferrer.api.**`
+Please add the following to your proguard file to solve this issue `-dontwarn com.google.firebase.appindexing.**`